jh3y/jhey.dev/developer-notes.md

 - Fix the horizontal padding...
 - Fix the font weights being pulled
 - Cards
+- Tags by relation
+- Banner backup image for motion...

 ## TODO::
-- Sort out the pinned posts sorting
 - Tabs
-- Set up SEO for each page inside Sanity
+- Set up SEO for each page inside Sanity - Meta Descriptions in schema and fix title inside Layout
 - Deploy CMS
 - Pages
   - about - Include sig and some way to show demos?